Squatting in Ukraine: Recent events

 Following the Euromaidan protests in 2013, the government was concerned by armed militants who continued to squat in buildings near Maidan Nezalezhnosti, the central square of Kyiv, the capital city of Ukraine.
 The Revolution of Dignity followed, in which the president, Viktor Yanukovych, fled and the government was toppled.
 The opulent Honka clubhouse at Yanukovych's Mezhyhirya Residence was occupied by activists wanting to preserve it for the people of Ukraine.
 It is owned by Tantalit, a company connected to Yanukovych which has had its assets frozen, and as of 2020 was still squatted.
-During the War in Donbas, people displaced by conflict from places such as Pisky squatted in neighbouring villages such as Pervomaysk.
+During the war in Donbas, people displaced by conflict from places such as Pisky squatted in neighbouring villages such as Pervomaysk.

 During the Euromaidan, a squat was used as the headquarters of the Azov Battalion.
 Autonomia was an anarchist self-managed social centre established in Kharkiv in 2014.
 It provided aid to refugees from the Donbas and the Crimea and organised cultural events such as poetry readings, concerts and exhibitions.
 It was supported by artists such as Hito Steyerl, Serhiy Zhadan and Petr Pavlensky, but the people were evicted and the building was demolished in 2018.
 Economic instability caused by war led to dozens of squats in Kyiv.
-One well-known project is the 17b yard cafe.
+One well-known project is the Squat 17b cultural space.